-Peace and Love – Never Trust the Man – Power to the People – Make Love, – Not War – Give Peace a Chance – Drop Acid, Not Bombs
+Peace and Love – Never Trust anyone over 30 – Power to the People – Make Love, – Not War – Give Peace a Chance – Drop Acid, Not Bombs

 Yesterday’s just a memory, tomorrow is never what it’s supposed to be.